Students hold an internship while at the College of Business

 Join the College of Business

-By becoming a business major, you can refine your natural leadership skills and interests with the organization and innovation management concentration
+By becoming a business major, you can refine your natural leadership skills and interests with the management and innovation concentration.

 Ready to join the College of Business?
 Start by attending one of our upcoming info sessions or using the contact form below.
-With more details and insights into the organization and innovation management concentration, you’ll be ready to begin your application.
+With more details and insights into the management and innovation concentration, you’ll be ready to begin your application.